Krakirb/Project_Repository/README.md

 # Creation and Styling of Webpages
 **Steps Completed (With difficulty)**
 - Initial setup of pages and styling, with main elements put in place
+- Style.css implemented, nav, card class and menu styled

+Homepage
 ![First Draft](<Stored_Stuff/Screenshot 2025-09-18 111037.png>)

-# App Design
+# App Design, Adding Interactivity (The Hardest Part)

-TODO (10/10):
+**Initial To Do:**
-- Limit number of listings on main page
+- Limit number of listings on main page (Completed)
+- Likes (Completed)
 - Listings by type
 - Profile Page
 - Fix Date
-- Integrate Rego
+- Integrate Rego/Login (Completed)
 - Business Profile add listings
-- (Maybe) Search Bar for Listing
+- (Maybe) Search Bar for Listing (Completed)
-- Edit own reviews

-- Final Checklistd

-Issue with service worker:
-Because it was loading from /stat/js, service worker would only run for everything under static/js, so defined within main.pyy, a route that loaded it from /, increasing scope.

-(10/25)
--
+- Review Page (Completed)

-Likes Fuctioning:
+**Likes Fuctioning Completed:**
-- Required ajax
+- Required ajax to complete (actual agony)
-- Ascynchronus cal returing json rather than a page, updating only one thgin rather than refreshing
+- Ascynchronus call returing json rather than a page, updating only one thing rather than refreshing
-- Addition and subtracting logic, updating likes coun & user liked
+- Addition and subtracting logic, updating likes count & user liked within database

-Search Function
+**Search Function**
-- Updating Querey adding a where clause
+- Updating Querey while adding a where clause, fairly easy

-Register
-- Check for duplicates
+**Register**
-- Flashing for any messages, qued up until shown, however, it didn't matter, shows messages to user from app
+- Required flashing for any messages, quened up until shown, however flashes would appear in other places, commented out unnecessary flashes

-Login
-- Password Hashing teset whrer youinserted date wo a pasword  "JOhn", when registered now hash
+**Login**
+- Password Hashing wasn't intially implemented (See User John)
+- Later implemented required login in likes, and reviews

+**Limiting Listings**
+- Completed vis styling

+**Map Implmentation**
+- Did not work with google maps (that requires an API and other services unavailable to education accounts)

+**Reviews**
+- Later migrated a within page form to a seperate reviews page

+# Final Steps
+- Lighthouse Reports - Fixed UX requirements, for some reason deprecated API appeared with regards to the Event Listener
+- Service Worker and Offline Capability added

 # Testing Instructions (Hi Mr Clark)
 Download code, load into VSCode and within the Flask_PWA_Template directory, run main.py